-A $69 billion dollar deal between CVS and Aetna, potentially creating the largest integrated delivery network (IDN) in commercial markets, has generated a lot to talk about in healthcare!
+A $69 billion dollar deal between CVS and Aetna recently received preliminary approved by the U.S. Department of Justice, potentially creating the largest integrated delivery network (IDN) in commercial markets.
 While there are varying opinions about the disruption in care delivery this deal could bring, what is most compelling are the retail implications.
 Specifically, how rapidly the patient experience has become primarily a retail consumer experience.
-The combination of Aetna and CVS has the potential to provide the US’ largest one-stop, retail healthcare experience across multiple touch points.
+The combination of Aetna and CVS has the potential to provide the U.S.’ largest one-stop, retail healthcare experience across multiple touch points.

 What can consumers expect from healthcare organizations as those organizations seek to deliver a more retail-like consumer experience?

 Expect a strong focus on a consumer experience that is health driven, but not necessarily clinically driven.
 For example, the inclusion of information such as patient-sourced data (Fitbit, Apple Watch, and other connected monitoring devices) as part of medical records enables patient engagement programs that allow consumers to tailor their own patient experience.
 Healthcare organizations seeking to deliver these tailored patient experiences must approach them as one, seamless customer journey, period.
 The Aetna-CVS acquisition has the potential to create the broadest vertically integrated delivery network outside the U.S. Department of Veterans Affairs, and could create the opportunity for the company to become the leader in the delivery of these individualized customer care journeys.

 Not surprisingly, healthcare consumers are seeking out these individualized experiences more and more.